meilisearch/documentation/learn/configuration/instance_options.md

 ::: warning
 The only exception is the `config_file_path` key.
 Specifying the `config_file_path` key in the configuration file will throw an [error](/learn/configuration/instance_options.md#defining-a-configuration-file-with-a-syntax-error).
 :::

-By default, the file is divided into sections separated by comments.
-Each key has a brief description followed by a link to the relevant section of the documentation.
-Some keys are commented out as they are not required when launching Meilisearch, for example, `import_snapshot`, or because the value provided in the file is not the default value like `max_indexing_memory`.

 ### Configuration file errors